People operations is a strategic approach that focuses on enhancing team member experiences and aligning them with organizational goals.

 Common roles in this department include:

-- People operations managers: Responsible for leading the team and making sure their efforts align with the organization’s goals.
-Managers focus on developing strategy, implementing policy, and controlling the quality of people-first practices.
+• People operations managers: Managers lead the people ops team and keep its work aligned with organizational goals.
+They develop strategy, implement policy, and uphold the quality of people-first practices.

-- Director of people operations: Responsible for leading the entire people operations team.
-The director collaborates with leadership across the organization to design and drive forward people-first policies and procedures company-wide.
+• Director of people operations: Directors guide the overall people ops function and lead the team’s direction.
+They partner with senior leadership to design and drive people-first policies company-wide.

-- People operations specialists: Responsible for maintaining accurate HR records and running data checks.
-The people operations specialist often works with other departments and offers support during the onboarding process.
+• People operations specialists: Specialists maintain accurate HR records and run routine data checks.
+They often collaborate across teams and support moments like the onboarding process.

 Designing and managing organizational structures